2BAD/bitrix/README.md

    The method will disallow to specify any Bitrix method which returns non-list payload.
 However, if you need to use something new or unsupported, consult Bitrix REST API documentation (ha, a joke!) to figure out does Bitrix method in question returns payload of type `GetPayload<P>`.

-* `params?: GetParams` — params to be passed with an API request
+* `params?: CreateParams | GetParams | UpdateParams` — params to be passed with an API request.

+   Note that for now the client won't check can specified parameters be used with a specified method.
+Just don't use `GetParams` with create-methods and so on.
+Type safety FTW.

 ##### Rejects